-36. To support an efficient audit, it is critical that the timetable for producing the annual report and accounts for audit is realistic and is achieved.
+35. To support an efficient audit, it is critical that the timetable for producing the annual report and accounts for audit is achieved.
 We have included a proposed timetable for the audit at Exhibit 4 that has been discussed with management.

-- 37. Covid-19 has had a considerable impact on the conduct and timeliness of the audit.
+- 36. Covid-19 has had a considerable impact on the conduct and timeliness of the audit.
 We recognise that it is in the best interests of public accountability to get the reporting of audited accounts back to pre-pandemic timelines.
-We are identifying ways to work more efficiently to expedite the 2022/23 audits whilst at the same time maintaining high standards of quality.
-In 2022/23 we may not meet the target of concluding the audit and signing the accounts by 30 September, but we hope to be as close to this as possible. - 38.
-We intend to take a hybrid approach to the 2022/23 audit with a blend of onsite and remote working.
+We are identifying ways to work more efficiently to expedite the 2022/23 audits whilst at the same time maintaining high standards of quality. - 37.
+We intend to take a hybrid approach to the 2022/23 audit with a blend of onsite and remote working where appropriate.
 We will continue to work closely with management to identify the most efficient approach as appropriate and will keep timeframes and logistics for the completion of the audit under review.
 Progress will be discussed with management and finance officers over the course of the audit.